-In this post I wanted to share eight reasons you should consider applying for this card, assuming you don’t have it already (if you want to read a more detailed look at the card, check out my review of the Citi AAdvantage Business Card.
+In this post I wanted to share seven reasons you should consider applying for this card, assuming you don’t have it already.
+For a more detailed look at the card, check out my review of the Citi AAdvantage Business Card.
 Let’s get right into it, in no particular order…

-That’s a lot of miles — you’d be just shy of 70,000 AAdvantage miles, which is enough for a one-way business class ticket from the US to Europe, Asia, the Middle East, India, South America, and more.
-75,000 AAdvantage miles is even enough for a one-way business class ticket between the US and South Africa, which is well within reach after completing the minimum spending.
+That’s a lot of miles — you’d be just shy of 70,000 AAdvantage miles, which is enough for a one-way business class ticket from the United States to Europe, Asia, the Middle East, India, South America, and more.
+75,000 AAdvantage miles is enough for a one-way business class ticket between the United States and South Africa.

 If you want to apply for Chase credit cards there’s the 5/24 rule, which means you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.

 However, only certain cards count towards that limit.
 Most business credit card applications, including Citi business card applications, don’t count towards that limit.
 This is because these cards don’t show on your personal credit report.
 If you want a great credit card but don’t want to increase your count towards that limit, this is a reason to pick up this card.